Unleashed Education Blog

 Capturing Your Own Puppy's Moments

+Your own puppy provides a unique opportunity to document their growth and capture the nuances of their developing personality.
 Photographing your own puppy not only helps you bond, but is a great exercise in patience and creativity.
 Here’s how to ensure your furry friend becomes an enthusiastic participant:

 9. Utilise positive association.
 Every time the camera comes out, make it a cause for celebration!
 By associating it with treats and playtime, your pup will look forward to photo sessions rather than wanting to run and hide.